YonatanGazit/URL_Explorer_System/README.md

 Database Schema:
 ----------------
-Because raw HTML is an un-structure data format with no limited size, data is stored in a .txt file.
+Because raw HTML is a semi-structure data format with no limited size, data is stored in a .txt file.
 For each URL a corresponding file will emerge named {ASCII(URL)} in lowercase.
 Inside the files, the first row will be the 'raw URL string, and the second row will contain the 'raw HTML' (also a string)